ecbush/xenoGI/TUTORIAL.rst

 The core synteny score reflects synteny as defined relative to core genes (large scale or long distance synteny).
 In this case, we can see that all 3 genes are in the same location given the very high scores.

 The regular synteny score represents more fine grained synteny, looking at a neighborhood of 20 genes around each family member.
-These synteny scores are also high.
+These synteny scores are also high in this case.

-The high synteny between all family members is the reason that there is only a single locus family in this origin family.
+The high synteny between all family members is the reason that xenoGI made only a single locus family in this origin family.

 The next element of the output is a printout of scores between family members, and non-family members.
 (The non-family members represent all genes that have significant blast hits vs. family members.)
 You might be interested in this if you suspected that there were some genes left out of the family that should have been included.